Constrained Area Noncore Firm Capacity Trading

 - Are you seeking additional firm capacity volumes or do you have firm capacity you no longer require?

 - Dates when the volumes are needed or will be available

 Please note that posted information will be available to other parties, so include only information that you want to make known to the public.

 A Trade Ad is a posting made by any ENVOY user requesting to buy or sell with other ENVOY users.
 ENVOY assumes no legal responsibility for the content of a Trade Ad.

-You must allow 30 calendar days from the date of request to the date the Trade is to become effective.
-You can submit the form to your Account Executive.
-SoCalGas will notify both the Capacity Holder and the Recipient when the Trade is approved and provide each party with a schedule specifying their respective revised scheduled quantities.
+You must allow 30 calendar days from the date of request to the date the trade is to become effective.
+You can submit the form to your SoCalGas account executive.
+SoCalGas will notify both the Capacity Holder and the recipient when the trade is approved, and provide each party with a schedule specifying their respective revised scheduled quantities.

-Please contact your Account Executive if you have any question regarding trading firm non-core intrastate capacity.
+Please contact your SoCalGas account executive if you have any question regarding trading firm noncore intrastate capacity.